stellak28/Cloud-Network/README.md

 The playbook implements the following tasks:
 - In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._

-- Specify a different group of machines as well as a different remote user
-  - name: Config elk VM with Docker
-    hosts: elk
-    remote_user: sysadmin
-    become: true
-    tasks:
-Increase System Memory :
- - name: Use more memory
-  sysctl:
-    name: vm.max_map_count
-    value: '262144'
-    state: present
-    reload: yes
-Install the following services:
+The playbook implements the following tasks:

-   `docker.io`
-   `python3-pip`
-   `docker`, which is the Docker Python pip module.
-Launching and Exposing the container with these published ports:
- `5601:5601`
- `9200:9200`
- `5044:5044`
--
+Install Docker
+Install python3-pip
+Install Docker python module
+Set the vm.max_map_count to 262144

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+Download and launch a docker elk containerThe following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 **Note**: The following image link needs to be updated.
 Replace `docker_ps_output.png` with the name of your screenshot image file.